ursakacar/scribbles/crowdin-xtm.md

 const projectManagerId = replace-with-translation-manager-id;
 const subjectMatterId = 1058;

-1. Now you're ready to run XTM xommands
+1. Now you're ready to run XTM commands (should be run from a non-master branch since they do comparisons to master)

 `USER_ID=replace-with-your-personal-id CLIENT=eyeo PASSWORD=replace-with-your-personal-password npm run $ xtm.create`
 * creates a new project in XTM, project name will be same as branch name